 Transmission Lines

-The Licensee shall apply to Polk County for a modification to CUP 92-06 at the time it submits a supplement to or modification of their SCA to the state regarding a defined, proposed corridor route for any new, proposed transmission lines associated with the DEF Hines Energy Complex.
+The Licensee shall apply to Polk County for a Modification to CUP 92-06 at the time it submits a supplement to or modification of their SCA to the state regarding a defined, proposed Corridor route for any new, proposed transmission lines associated with the DEF Hines Energy Complex.

 [CUP 92-06 Condition No. 15]